CZhouLab/LncFusion/README.md

 Required arguments:

-	-1 --left_fq 	Path of the mate 1 file of paired FASTQ files, paired with the mate 2 file specified with "-2 " option.
+	-1 --left_fq 	Full Path of the mate 1 file of paired FASTQ files, paired with the mate 2 file specified with "-2 " option.
-	-2 --right_fq 	Path of the mate 2 file of paired FASTQ files, paired with the mate 1 file specified with "-1 " option.
+	-2 --right_fq 	Full Path of the mate 2 file of paired FASTQ files, paired with the mate 1 file specified with "-1 " option.

 Optional arguments:
 	-o --output_dir	Path of the output folder.